arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 2. Right-click the **PS1** file and click **Open with PowerShell ISE**

 	> **Speaking Point:** One neat feature is the context menu for PowerShell.
-If you right-click the PS1 file, you will notice the new context menu â€˜Open with PowerShell ISE, which allows you to open a PowerShell editor straight from Visual Studio.
+If you right-click the PS1 file, you will notice the new context menu ‘Open with PowerShell ISE, which allows you to open a PowerShell editor straight from Visual Studio.

 	![Open with PowerShell ISE](Images/open-with-powershell-ise.png?raw=true)